hwliu11/Mobius/doc/docalgo/pages/003_01_surface-fairing.md

 Surface fairing {#surf-fairing}
 ===============================

-Fairing algorithm is implemented by paper \ref kallay93 "[Kallay, 1993]".
+Fairing algorithm is implemented in accordance with paper \ref kallay93 "[Kallay, 1993]".

+# Technical details

-The fairing operator performs renumbering of control points to deduce serial indices from the grid nodes.
+The fairing operator starts with renumbering control points to deduce serial indices from the grid nodes.
 The following figure illustrates the correspondence between the new indices \f$k\f$ and the initial indices \f$(i,j)\f$.